JoshGo6/InstallingGoOnUbuntu/test.md

                     ├── droplet.go
                     └── droplet_test.go

-The default directory for the Go workspace as of 1.8 is your user’s home directory with a `go` subdirectory, or `$HOME/go`.
-If you are using an earlier version of Go than 1.8, it is still considered best practice to use the `$HOME/go` location for your workspace.

-Issue the following command to create the directory structure for your Go workspace:

-mkdir -p $HOME/go/{bin,src}

-The `-p` option tells `mkdir` to create all `parents` in the directory, even if they don’t currently exist.
-Using `{bin,src}` creates a set of arguments to `mkdir` and tells it to create both the `bin` directory and the `src` directory.

-This will ensure the following directory structure is now in place:

-└── $HOME
-    └── go
-        ├── bin
-        └── src

 Prior to Go 1.8, it was required to set a local environment variable called `$GOPATH`. `$GOPATH` told the compiler where to find imported third party source code, as well as any local source code you had written.
 While it is no longer explicitly required, it is still considered a good practice as many third party tools still depend on this variable being set.